James-Nemeth/Morse-Code-Translator/README.md

 ## Features

 - Either Morse code or English can be written into the input and it will be automatically detected and change to the opposite language.
-- Any letter of the alphabet and numbers from 1 - 31 can be translated.
+- Any letter of the alphabet and numbers can be translated.
 - Morse code spaces are shown as '/' for the user to know each word being translated
 - Letters and numbers can be combined in the input